February

 Perennials

 Watch for early signs of spring by checking new growth on perennials.
 You can divide hostas and daylilies now.
 We will have a huge selection of perennials for sun, shade and in between (semi- shade).
 Lenten roses (Hellebores orientalis) are beautiful now.
-Although pricey, few plants can supply the year around interest of this evergreen ground cover.
+Few plants can supply the year around interest of this evergreen ground cover.
+Plan your flower beds in such way that you will always have something blooming, staggering perennials with different blooms times and making space for the longer lasting annual blooms.

 Vegetable Garden

-With the economy the way it is, growing vegetables is a fun and educational way to stretch that food dollar.
 If you don't have a garden spot - start one now!
-Raised beds could be nice, good looking additions to your yard.
+Raised beds could be nice, good looking additions to your setup.
 Most vegetables need sun, food, and water so pick a spot that gets lots of sun.
-Work some compost into your garden- mushroom, cow manure or chicken manure work great!
+Work some compost into your garden- mushroom compost, cow manure or chicken manure work great!
+For added convenience, try our Just Natural Organic Raised Bed Mix.
+It's got everything you need for raised beds- no mixing required.
 You can plant English peas, onions, garlic, asparagus, broccoli, cabbage, radish, greens, lettuce, and potatoes now, weather permitting.

 Birds

 Clean out bird houses so they will be ready for spring birds to nest.
-Hang houses for wrens, bluebirds, etc. While birds are beautiful and fun to watch, think of all the bugs they eat.
+Hang houses for wrens and bluebirds.
+While birds are beautiful and fun to watch, think of all the bugs they eat.
 Keep those feeders full and fresh water in birdbaths so the birds flock to your yard.
+Try a water wiggler or warmer to keep birdbaths from freezing.

 February is a busy time at Northside as we are getting ready for the madness of March.
 We are potting up thousands and thousands of baby perennials and annuals.
-Our ultimate collection of Weeks roses are already leafing out and getting ready to bloom.
+Our ultimate collection of Weeks Roses are getting ready to leaf out and bloom.
 Come scratch your spring itch by wandering through the greenhouses.
 We'll tell you when and what you can plant.
+Check out our selection of summer-blooming bulbs such as Dahlias, Gladiolus, and Cannas.

 House Plants